-An operational test on hardware components

-An integrity check on the firmware, verification of a SHA-1 hash.

-A statistical check on the random number generator

-Known answer and pair-wise consistency checks on all approved and allowed algorithms in all approved modes and of the DRBG

-Verification of a MAC on EEPROM contents to ensure it is correctly initialized.
+- An operational test on hardware components - An integrity check on the firmware, verification of a SHA-1 hash. - · A statistical check on the random number generator - Known answer checks as required by FIPS 140-2. - Verification of a MAC on EEPROM contents to ensure it is correctly initialized.